kl82slo/kl82slo.github.io/_posts/2021-05-05-0001 MicroStrategy Certiffy Dossie.md

 If you can’t. <br />
 ![Verify](/img/20210505_0001/NoPermition.png)

-Check if you have permission for ‘Can certify content’
+Check if you have permission for ‘Can certify content’ <br />
 ![Permition](/img/20210505_0001/permition_certify.png)

 ### Sources: